-The bodies of Aoraki and his brothers, all of them great chiefs in their own rights, were eventually changed into mountains forming the Southern Alps, with Aoraki the eldest brother being the highest.
+The bodies of Aoraki and his brothers, all of them great Chiefs in their own rights, were eventually changed into mountains and together they form the Southern Alps.
+Aoraki, the eldest brother, stands the tallest amongst them.

-For many years after the disastrous episode suffered by Aoraki and his siblings there was only a stark and rocky landscape devoid of life, fresh water and other features required to sustain habitation.
+For many years there was only a stark and rocky landscape devoid of life, fresh water and other features required to sustain habitation.

-It was the deeds and actions of Aoraki’s relatives, whom later become the atua – demi gods of the tribal peoples of Waitaha, Rapuwai, Kāti Hawea, Kāti Mamoe and Kāi Tahu, which eventually transformed the landscape.
-Various forms of life were introduced so that the fate of these sacred relatives, the original crew would not be in vain, the land no longer barren and uninhabitable to human beings.
+It was the deeds and actions of Aoraki’s relatives, whom later become the atua – demigods of Waitaha, Rapuwai, Kāti Hawea, Kāti Mamoe and Kāi Tahu, which eventually transformed the landscape.
+Various forms of life were introduced so that the fate of these sacred relatives, the original crew, would not be in vain.
+The land no longer barren and uninhabitable to human beings.